Mindless-dev/Mindless-dev/README.md

 # Hi there 👋

 ## About me
 I am a Norwegian Junior Frontend developer.
-I started on my track to become a frontend developer around two years ago.
+I started on my track to becoming a front-end developer around two years ago.
-Currently i'm finishing up my vocational degree in front end development at Noroff School of Techonolgy and Digital Media.
+Currently, I'm finishing up my vocational degree in front-end development at Noroff School of Technology and Digital Media.

 ### Before Coding

-Before coding i got a Bachelors Degree in Comparative Politics from the University of Bergen.
+Before coding, I got a bachelor's degree in Comparative Politics from the University of Bergen.
-I also have a Advanced Craft Certificate as a NDT-Inspector.
+I also have an Advanced Craft Certificate as an NDT-Inspector.

 ## Currently working on

 - Improving my portfolio projects
 - Becoming more proficient with Typescript
-- Imporving my react knowledge
+- Improving my react knowledge
 - Improving my design / UI/UX ability

-## What i plan to learn in the future
+## What I plan to learn in the future

 - Vue Js
 - Svelte